 Dental insurance may cover dentures, but it is unlikely to pay to replace teeth that were missing or fragile prior to your purchase of the insurance plan.
 You will also have to wait, often up to a year, for denture coverage.
 And since most dental insurance plans limit annual coverage to $1,000-$1,500, the cost of dentures is likely to exceed your dental insurance budget for the year.

-Dental savings plans typically provide discounts of 40%-60% on dentures, and there are no restrictions on pre-existing conditions, no waiting periods for procedures once the plan is activated (within 72 hours or less for most plans) and no annual spending caps.
+Dental savings plans typically provide discounts of 40-60% on dentures as well as other senior dental care procedures, and there are no restrictions on pre-existing conditions, no waiting periods for procedures once the plan is activated (within 72 hours or less for most plans) and no annual spending caps.

-To find the dental savings plan that fits your dental care needs and budget, visit dentalplans.com.
+To find the dental savings plan that fits your dental care needs and budget, search for a plans by dentist, by savings, or by procedure.
 The site’s search tools make it easy to compare plans and find the one that offers the best savings on dentures along with other restorative dental treatments that will help you reclaim a healthy, beautiful smile.